freekvlier/python-proxy-fetcher/README.md

 - `url`: The target URL to fetch using the proxies.
 - `num_of_proxies`: The number of proxy addresses to fetch and test.
 - `num_threads`: The number of threads to use for concurrent testing of proxies.
+- `headers` (optional): A dictionary of HTTP headers you want to send with each request.

 ## Install as Pip Package